yashsoni6614/VIRTUAL-MACHINE/README.md

 ## Acknowledgements

-The reference used while building this emulator was Justin Meiners and Ryan Pendleton's [LC-3 VM tutorial](https://github.com/justinmeiners/lc3-vm), a well-known walkthrough of building an LC-3 VM in C. I followed its structure while implementing this project, wrote and debugged the code myself, and later restructured it into the multi-file, cross-platform layout in this repository.
+The reference used while building this emulator was Justin Meiners and Ryan Pendleton's [LC-3 VM tutorial](https://github.com/justinmeiners/lc3-vm).
+I followed its structure while implementing this project, wrote and debugged the code myself, and later restructured it into the multi-file, cross-platform layout in this repository.
 I'm noting this openly rather than presenting the project as designed from a blank page.